This profile is no longer listed in the FindAPhD

-Applications for the 2017-18 cohort will open in September.
+Applications for the 2017-18 cohort have closed.
+Applications to start in October 2018 will open in September.

 Oxford's Department of Sociology seeks to admit the best graduate students from all over the world.
 They join a community of about a hundred students who enjoy first-class facilities for studying as well as the opportunity to advance the leading edge of the discipline.
 Each year about thirty students enter our MSc and MPhil programmes, which provide the theoretical and methodological foundations for advanced research.
 Sixty students are currently engaged in the DPhil (PhD) programme.
 Many of our students come from the United Kingdom and other European countries; we also attract students from all over the world, from Australia and Italy to Chile and China which makes for a diverse student culture and a vibrant learning environment.
 We prepare students for academic careers, but we also celebrate the substantial number of our graduates working in government, in think-tanks, and in the private sector.

 Sociology at Oxford has a strong analytical, empirical and comparative orientation.
 Focus is on developing and testing theories that engage with real world problems.
 Rigorous empirical methods are central to Oxford sociology, whether it concerns survey research, experiments or ethnographical studies.
 The international reputation of Oxford Sociology is widely recognised.
 Sociology is currently ranked third in the world (and first in Europe) according to QS Rankings by Subject 2017.

 DPhil (PhD) in Sociology

 The DPhil is Oxford's PhD in Sociology.
 It is a full-time, three year programme of doctoral study for students who would like to undertake original and independent research in preparation for an academic career and other research-intense jobs.